StackGuardian/sg-wf-step-bicep/README.md

 ## Step 2: Configuration of the Bicep Workflow Step

 The **Bicep Workflow Step** allows users to define their Azure deployment through a user-friendly form.
-The following configuration options will be presented based on the JSON Schema:
+The following configuration options will be presented based on the JSON Schema in your StackGuardian Workflow.

 ### 1. **Template File (`templateFile`)**